5 Unbelievable Health Benefits of Garlic

 In addition, try to save any leftover cloves from cooking because they are incredibly easy to regrow.
 Simply plant them root down in a spot that receives lots of sun light.
-If will have to trim off the shoots once produced by the bulb.
+You will need to trim off the shoots that are produced by the bulb.
 This will help ensure the nutritional value doesn’t go to waste.

 Tell us how you’re using garlic in your life.
 Are you working to cure a disease or simply shooting for prevention?
 And feel free to provide some of your favorite garlic recipes.